ZhangxinruBIT/MoME/README.md

 ```
 nnUNet_train XXX 3d_fullres .......
 ```
 We employ random dropout of modalities during training to mimic the heterogeneous input.
+So that during the inference the input data can be heterogeneous.

 **Inference**